meshtastic/meshtastic_linkplanner/README.md

 This tool makes several assumptions:

 * Receivers are 1 meter above the ground and have an antenna gain of 1.0 dB.
 * There are no signal losses caused by obstructions other than terrain.
-This commonly includes trees, buildings, and glass windows.
+This includes trees, buildings, and glass windows.
 * Antennas are isotropic and vertically polarized.
 * Negligible signal losses are caused by coaxial cable.
 * Radios are transmitting the maximum legal power permitted in their region.